Jean-Baptiste-Lasselle/omega/README.md

 For a start I'll decompose all tasks in this section of the projet 's root `README.md`, before task management / scheduling is managed by a dedicated tool.

-* Implement a first RESTfull API Endpoint, using `typescipt-rest`, swagger generator, without any `RxJS`.
+* Implement a first RESTfull API Endpoint, using `typescript-rest`, swagger generator, without any `RxJS`.
 This Endpoint will be a very simple allowing you to multiply any two positive or null integers.
 * Add a new Endpoint, that basically returns a list of text files, among a given set of files, inside a given folder :
   * the endpoint will always return a map :
-    * key being the path of the file, relative to workspace root,
+    * `key` being the path of the file, relative to workspace root,
-    * the mapped value being the actual files itself as binary content.
+    * the mapped `value` being the actual files itself as binary content.
 The workspace is a folder inside the `OCI` container, in which the `RESTful API` runs.
+  * This endpoint will later return an additional tree, to manage workspace, and make the RESTful API stateless :
+    * it will never "be on this file in the workspace", and later "be on this other file in the workspace",
+    * because the browser's `SPA` will manage that.
+    * That will make the server-side stateless, and the solution scalable-ready for multi-tenancy /multi-users
+    * and I today believe that it's a definitive classic technique, to _"push everything that is stateful to the SPA"_, in order to make the backend _stateless_.
+    * and to make it all stateless, regarding git operatyions : It will be required to [commit, push, and send a merge/pull request], only ONE FILE AT A TIME, so that merge conflicts can always be easy to resolve, displaying a nice diff window in `Angular Material Design`, when it's time to save.
+So don't see this as an actual workspace, keeping track of the "workspace 's state", which file has been commit, which has not, etc...
+SO users will never ever be bound to keep working with a given container.